-Accept in Principle.

-The text in A.1.2 has been accepted with a slight re-wording change.

-The KMP TBD in F.3.1 has been consolidated with A.3.1, and “(TBD)” has been removed altogether.

-The Cipher suite selector for 802.11/4WH and 802.11/GKH will be constructed as follows.
-This is a four-octet field, including a three-octet OUI and one octet cipher suite value.
-A motion will be made at the next IEEE 802.15 plenary (Berlin) to request a Company ID (CID) for IEEE 802.15, which is a three-octet field used as an OUI for this purpose.
-A table in Clause A.3.3 will define a registry for IEEE 802.15 Cipher suite selectors in these protocols.

-PROPOSED NEW ANNEX A
+PROPOSED NEW ANNEX A with additions for ETSI TS102 887-2

 Annex A

 A.1 Description

 Replace the text of A.1 as follows, incorporating text from the old A.1 and F.1.

 IEEE 802.1X,IEEE Std 802.1X-2010, “IEEE Standard for Local and Metropolitan Area Networks: Port- based Network Access Control” defines a port-based network access control for IEEE 802 networks.
 It allows network administrators to restrict the use of IEEE 802 LAN service access points (ports) to secure communication with authenticated and authorized systems.
 Before a device is granted access to a network it is authenticated.
 EAP (Extensible Authentication Protocol) “Extensible Authentication Protocol (EAP)”, RFC 3748, is transported between a Supplicant PAE (Port Access Entity, see Clause 6.3 of IEEE Std 802.1X-2010, “IEEE Standard for Local and Metropolitan Area Networks: Port-based Network Access Control”) and an Authenticator PAE.